SmartSpin2K/SS2K-Documentation/documentation/powertables.md

 ## 2. Power Table Generation Process

 The power table is dynamically generated during SmartSpin2k operation to minimize latency when adjusting resistance by precomputing stepper motor positions for a range of cadence and power values.
 This reduces the time spent seeking target resistance levels during sudden changes, ensuring smoother operation.
-This section details the process of generating and managing the power table.
+This chart details the process of generating and managing the power table.

 ```mermaid
 graph TD